waggle-sensor/waggle/user_documentation/uglybox/UB-GUIDE/UglyBox_SetUp.md

 <img src="setup_pics/armtoplate.jpg" alt="Image Unavailable" style="width:732px; height:792px;">

 <li>
-Mount the arm to the aluminum plate using the screws and flat nuts.
+<b> Mount the arm to the aluminum plate using the screws and flat nuts. </b>
 <li>
 For a more secure attachment, coat the ends of the screws with a threadlocker coating.
 </ul>